pingcap/docs-cn/br/backup-and-restore-faq.md

 To get the `commitTs` field of the last BR backup, run the `kubectl -n ${namespace} get bk ${name}` command using kubectl.
 You can use the content of this field as `--lastbackupts`.

+## How can I convert BR backupTS to Unix time?

+BR `backupTS` defaults to the latest timestamp obtained from PD before the backup starts.
+You can use `pd-ctl tso timestamp` to parse the timestamp to obtain an accurate value, or use `backupTS >> 18` to quickly obtain an estimated value.

 ## After BR restores the backup data, do I need to execute the `ANALYZE` statement on the table to update the statistics of TiDB on the tables and indexes?

 BR does not back up statistics (except in v4.0.9).
 Therefore, after restoring the backup data, you need to manually execute `ANALYZE TABLE` or wait for TiDB to automatically execute `ANALYZE`.